lumaa-dev/Cider-Remote/README.md

 To make a feedback about Cider Remote, you can do the following:
 - You can [write a review](https://apps.apple.com/app/id6670149407?action=write-review) on the App Store.
 - You can send a feedback on TestFlight with an attached screenshot or not.
+It is recommended to also share your email address with your TestFlight feedback, but not required.
 - Send a message in [#cider-chat](https://discord.com/channels/843954443845238864/1254248941780729898) on the [Cider Discord](https://discord.gg/applemusic) server
 - You can [create an issue](https://github.com/ciderapp/Cider-Remote/issues/new) on GitHub.
-- If the beta app crashes, TestFlight will recommend you to send a feedback.
+- If the beta app crashes, TestFlight will recommend you to send a feedback with the crash info.

 # Connection Guide